AllTheDucks/atd-bbws/README.md

-Blackboard Gradebook REST Web Service Building Block
+Blackboard Gradebook REST Web Service B2
 ===================

 This building block provides easy access to the Blackboard Gradebook via a REST